Undergraduate

 Veterinary Medicine & Surgery student

 As a vet you can contribute to society in a variety of ways.
-This can include serving the healthcare needs of animals, advocating for animal welfare, contributing to research, food production, conservation, innovation and business.
+This can include serving the healthcare needs of mammals and birds raised for food, as well as acquiring an understanding of the structure and processes of relevant parts of the food industry, advocating for animal welfare, contributing to research, conservation, innovation and business.
 In addition, you will play a central role in the health of human and animal populations (companion, wildlife, laboratory and production) and their environments.

-The University is one of eight Vet Schools in Europe to have achieved accredited status for its undergraduate programmes from the American Veterinary Medical Association.
+The University is one of nine Vet Schools in Europe to have achieved accredited status for its undergraduate programmes from the American Veterinary Medical Association.

 • September start